Ohtani, Japan rally in 9th, edge Mexico 6-5, reach WBC final

 Ohtani went 2 for 4.
 The Los Angeles Angels star scored in the seventh when Masataka Yoshida hit a tying, three-run homer off reliever JoJo Romero.

-Ohtani’s double off Giovanny Gallegos was his fourth of the tournament.
+Ohtani’s double off losing pitcher Giovanny Gallegos was his fourth of the tournament.
+He’s batting .450 with nine hits, nine runs and eight RBIs.
 After Ohtani got the rally started, Yoshida walked to bring up Murakami.

+In front of a crowd of 35,933 that chanted “¡Si Se Puede!” – translating to “Yes We Can!” – throughout the night, left fielder Randy Arozarena had a signature performance for Mexico.
+He made a leaping catch in the fifth to preserve a 3-0 lead, signed a few mid-inning autographs, then doubled and scored in the eighth to make it 4-3.

+“Randy was incredible today,” Mexico manager Benji Gil said.
+“He gave us the opportunity to come back to the game after a home run that many teams facing this kind of team with so many stars, they could have given up, but, no, he started this rally.
+We fought.
+Again, we took the lead.
+They are warriors.”

 The game began as a pitching duel between Rōki Sasaki and Patrick Sandoval, but Japan’s offensive power proved too much for Mexico’s relievers.